Key Takeaways

 The practice of machine learning — a subdiscipline of artificial intelligence — is the development of computer programs that can progressively improve their capabilities as they continually process data, eventually arriving at a model that can engage in complex analysis of big data sets, make accurate predictions, or perform automated tasks.

 Central to this process are machine learning algorithms, bits of computer code that process input data and produce usable output data.
-These algorithms are trained by being fed “training data,” relevant input data for which the output is already known (supervised learning); written to train themselves to find patterns and other signals in unlabeled data sets (unsupervised learning); or written learn to maximize a numerical award aligned with the desired action or other output (reinforcement learning).
+These algorithms are trained by being fed “training data,” relevant input data for which the output is already known (supervised learning); written to train themselves to find patterns and other signals in unlabeled data sets (unsupervised learning); or written to learn to maximize a numerical reward aligned with the desired action or other output (reinforcement learning).

 What does a master’s in machine learning entail?